jht1493/ICM-2020-Code/weeks/01_intro.md

 Since the background color is not explicitly set it will start out as white.

 The *createButton* p5js function is used to create the buttons that appear below the canvas.
-We'll get into the details of how to use them in a future session.
-Click on the buttons and observe the actions and the messages that appear in the console.
+We'll get into the details of how to use them in a future session. !!@ Later on this page Click on the buttons and observe the actions and the messages that appear in the console.

 The javascript function *console.log* is used instead of the p5js function *print*.
-!!@ why !!@
+!!@ why !!@replace with print for now
+!!@ Not at end must use console.log before setup called

 Let's look at the definition of function *draw_shapes*: